A Practical Way to Learn

 - You’ll likely get better grades in your LC classes and you will get a better start on your college education.

-- Convenience; for example, courses are schedule to meet back-to-back on the same days or the week or at the same time on alternate days of the week.
+- Courses are conveniently schedule to meet back-to-back on the same days of the week or at the same time on alternate days of the week.

 - You are encouraged to register for a learning community in your first semester at the college.
 There are opportunities, but no obligation, to continue for more than one semester.